 Those trends started in the ‘90s and accelerated in the Aughts, when Bobby was a prospect.
 So he didn’t get noticed during high school: Bobby didn’t get drafted until he was 22, in the sixth round, after a few years of community college.

+After that, he languished in the low minors for far longer than he should have.
 Maybe teams didn’t take him seriously because of his prospect pedigree.
-He had to prove himself above and beyond other prospects, even though he was a big, strong lefty who could bring it up to the mid 90s.
+Whatever the reason, he had to prove himself above and beyond other prospects, even though he was a big, strong lefty who could bring it up to the mid 90s.
 He threw a cutter, a change, and a nice slider.
 He had pitchability, solid command, great makeup.

 Bobby had to grind again, and he went to independent ball.
-He knew he was good enough for the show, but to his frustration, he was surrounded by the screw ups, has bens, and never weres of the independent leagues.
+He knew he was good enough for the Show, but to his frustration, he was surrounded by the screw ups, has beens, and never weres of the independent leagues.
 Finally, the M’s scouted and signed him, and gave him a more than earned shot at the high minors.

 Bobby and the dumpster fire rotation

 In 2004, the M’s called up pretty much everyone they had in AA and AAA at the time, and Bobby was one of the only guys to flourish.
-But he won my heart because, unlike some of the overpaid, mediocre, and entitled veterans that cashed checks on that ‘04 team, Bobby clearly wanted to be there.
+But he won me over because, unlike some of the overpaid, mediocre, and entitled veterans that cashed checks on that ‘04 team, Bobby clearly wanted to be there.

 Bobby was good in August and excellent in September.
 He threw eight shutout innings against the fearsome Red Sox, who were soon to win the wild card and, in an underreported story, break some curse.
 Bobby helped ruin the A’s season with a complete game win on September 29; the A’s finished their season one game back of the AL West-winning Angels four games later.